 COVID-19 shows us that in today’s economies the logic of Malthus no longer applies: the people in countries that suffered the highest death tolls can obviously not expect to see any economic benefits from the death of their compatriots.
-To the contrary, the data so far shows that the countries that did worst in protecting the lives of their population also suffered the highest economic losses.
 We do not live in a zero-sum economy anymore.

 In a positive-sum economy your living standards are not determined by the productivity of your piece of land, but by the productivity of the economy that you are part of – the goods and services that you rely on are produced in a large-scale collaboration of millions of workers.
 Your economic well-being depends on them.

 The fact that the pandemics in history lead to economic booms for the survivors allowed us to understand the pre-growth economy of the past.
 The fact that the COVID-19 pandemic is creating an economic downturn allows us to see the collaborative, positive-sum economy of our own time.